GO FIGURE: A Meta Evaluation of Factuality in Summarization: Related Work

-We show that our meta-evaluation framework can be used to effectively evaluate sensitivity and validity of factual consistency metrics with only reference summaries, rather than requiring computationally intensive testing across summarization model variants to identify metric strengths and shortcomings.
-The theoretically grounded nature of our metric conditions also allows for potential extensions to other use cases and text generation settings like data-to-text generation.
+Our analyses show that in contrast to prior work on factual consistency that mostly concentrated on one specific domain and dataset, our GO FIGURE framework is effective at evaluating sensitivity and validity of factual consistency metrics with only reference summaries, rather than requiring computationally intensive testing across summarization model variants to identify metric strengths and shortcomings.

-In particular, our findings from application of the framework to summarization highlight that current metrics are capable of capturing obvious lexical errors (e.g. entity errors) in summaries, but struggle with errors related to more subtle aspects of semantics (e.g. negation and false quotes).
-Proposed future directions for improving the ability of metrics to capture a broader spectrum of factual inconsistencies include modification of QA metrics like SUMMAQA and FEQA to use more contextual question generation (QG) systems (e.g. commonsense QG \cite{Shwartz2020UnsupervisedCQ} that allows for more nuanced fact-checking).